The Poem of Angkor Wat: A landmark of Khmer literature

 The Poem of Angkor has had a lasting influence on Khmer culture and literature.

 Etiologically, the main characters of the poem have also given their name to the geography of Siemreap: the name Ketmealea is the basis for the name of the monument Beng Mealea, the modern Buddhist pagoda Wat Beng Mealea, and the village and commune Phum Beng Mealea, which is located in the Svay Leu district, Siem Reap province.
 It was also chosen for the name of the Preah Ket Mealea Hospital in Phnom Penh.

 To this day, The Poem of Angkor is often referred to by Khmer people, in popular plays and pastiche, as well as in the Royal Ballet of Cambodia.

 A masterpiece of poetry

 The Poem of Angkor Wat reveals the poetic potential of the ruins of Angkor Wat.
 This poetic potential was reflected in the works by generations of bards and poets, both Khmer and foreign, such as American poet Allen Ginsberg's "Ankor Wat", one of the most significant evocations of the Khmer temples in modern literature.

-The legend of Angkor is not just a coincidence.
-It illustrates one of the most beautiful popular creations, not coming out of nothing, but composed from elements belonging to several different traditions, an Indian Hindu tradition and a Southeast Asian Buddhist tradition.
+The legend of Angkor illustrates popular creations composed from elements belonging to several different traditions, an Indian Hindu tradition and a Southeast Asian Buddhist tradition.
 According to Saveros Pou, the talent of the poets did the rest, rooting the legend in the heart of the Khmer people: it borders on genius.